 He was determined, passionate about teaching, and brave.
 You can read more about Danny here.

-This year, the trainee chosen to receive the award in memory of Danny is Bethany Quinn, an English teacher who completed her training with MEITT at Hedingham School and Sixth Form, and is now a qualified teacher working at Notley High School & Braintree Sixth Form.
+This year, the trainee chosen to receive the award in memory of Danny is Mae Allan, an English teacher who completed with Mid Essex ITT at Honywood School.

 Mae's proud course tutor Stewart Haines, was delighted to present her with the award at our annual awards evening.